microsoft/pxt-microbit/docs/device/usb/webusb.md

 ## Hex file download tool

-To use WebUSB to download hex files to one or multiple micro:bits without going through MakeCode, you can use this [Hex Download Tool](https://microbit.org/tools/webusb-hex-download-tool) from the Micro:bit Foundation.
+Use The [Hex Download Tool](https://microbit.org/tools/webusb-hex-download-tool) from the Micro:bit Foundation to download hex files with WebUSB to one or more micro:bits  without going through MakeCode.